psk907/fluttermoji/README.md

 ## Community
 If you find any issues or have some feedback, please raise the same on the GitHub repo or contact me directly.

-Do leave a thumbs up if you liked it.
+Do leave a 👍 if you liked it

 **Happy Fluttering ; )**